awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/2_Deploy_Main_Resources.md

 ### Create Main Resources

 The first step is to create a set of reusable resources and respective data collection modules.
+To learn more

 1. Click [Launch CloudFormation template](https://console.aws.amazon.com/cloudformation/home#/stacks/new?&templateURL=https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/300_Optimization_Data_Collection/Optimization_Data_Collector.yaml) if you are deploying to your Cost Optimization linked account (recommended)